BushLife - Fishing Reel Hero

 Spool Capacity – how much line the fishing reel can hold

-Features to Look for in a Spinning Reel:
+What To Look For In a Spinning Reel:

 • Infinite anti-reverse